-Strategies are always tested on historic data.
-With a backtest you can get a feeling of how successful your strategy might be and derive statistics such as expected returns, maximum drawdown and drawdown periods.
+Strategies are always tested on historical data.
+With a back test you can get a understanding of how successful your strategy was in the past which is probably the best indicator for future profits.
+Statistics can be calculated for a betting strategy such as expected returns, maximum drawdown and drawdown periods.
 If the strategy has proven to be successful in the past, it might be deployed as a fully automated trading or betting bot.

 The advantage of automation is that it does not take away your time.
 You don't need to sit in front of a computer all the time.
 The bot places bets for you and hopefully makes a profit whilst you can focus on more important things in your life.

-A quantitative approach is not suitable for everyone: Most important prerequisites are access to betting markets, sufficient capital as well as statistics and programming skills.
+A quantitative approach to sports betting is not suitable for everyone: Most important prerequisites are access to betting markets, sufficient capital as well as statistics and programming skills.
 Creativity and mental strength are equally important for this betting and trading approach.